In Britain and Australia Barristers must accept work on a ‘first come, first served’ basis which is what is referred to as the cab rank rule.

 Just like cab drivers, barristers must accept cases on a first come, first served basis.
 The rule prohibits a barrister who is available and competent from refusing a case based on their personal beliefs or opinions such as, the identity of the client, nature of the case and whether they think the client is guilty or not guilty.
 Barristers do have grounds to refuse cases when they are professionally engaged or unavailable, not been offered a fair fee, have a conflict of interest or lack the skills and experience to represent a client properly.

 In short, if a barrister receives instructions from a solicitor and the instructions are relevant to their experience and field of practice, they must act on it.

 Why do we have the cab rank rule?

-Never the less without the cab-rank rule, a person of bad character who is presumed to be guilty might not get legal representation they need.
+Never the less without the cab rank rule, a person of bad character who is presumed to be guilty might not get the legal representation they need.
 As we have seen many times throughout the course of history, you can never judge a book by its cover.

 There’s also the element that if a barrister chose to represent an unsavoury person they might be criticised amongst their peers for doing so.